CLAS-205/wi25-site/docs/textbook/unit2/project2-compounds/index.md

 ## Problem 4: Another Happy Ending

 Using context clues to figure out the patterns in each of the following groups of chemical compounds with the same ending.
 In other words, what do each of these compounds have in common?

-(Hint: look for elements or numbers in common!)
+(Hint: Look for elements or numbers in common!
+Be sure to explain the commonality so that a general audience can understand.)

 #### -ate